LOADING ...

 - Eric

-Now when I was a young man, I me pack, and I lived the free life of a rover
+Now when I was a young man, I carried me pack, and I lived the free life of a

-From the Murray's basin to the dusty outback, well, I waltzed my Matilda all over.
+the Murray's green basin to the dusty outback, well, I waltzed my Matilda all over.

-Then in 1915, my country son, It's time you stopped rambling, there's work to be done.
+Then in 1915, my country said son, It's time you rambling, there's work to be done.

-So they gave me a tin hat, and gave me a gun, and they marched me away to the war.
+So they gave me a tin hat, and they gave me a gun, and they me away to the war.

 And the band played Matilda, as the ship pulled away from the quay

-And all the cheers, the flag-waving and tears, we sailed off for Gallipoli
+And amidst all the cheers, the flag-waving and tears, we off for Gallipoli

-And how well I remember terrible day, how our blood stained the sand and the water
+And how well I remember that terrible day, how our blood stained the and the water

-And of how in hell that they called Suvla Bay, we were butchered like lambs at the slaughter.
+And of how in that hell that they called Bay, we were butchered like lambs at the slaughter.

-Johnny Turk he was waiting, he'd himself well.
+Turk he was waiting, he'd primed himself well.
 He shower'd us with bullets,

-And he rained us with shell.
-And in minutes flat, he'd blown us all to hell
+And he rained us shell.
+And in five minutes flat, he'd blown us all to hell

-We buried ours, and the Turks buried theirs, then we started all again.
+We buried ours, and the Turks buried theirs, we started all over again.

-And those that were left, well we tried to survive, in that mad world of blood, and fire
+And those that were left, well we to survive, in that mad world of blood, death and fire

-Then a big Turkish shell knocked me over head, and when I woke up in my hospital bed,
+a big Turkish shell knocked me arse over head, and when I woke up in my hospital bed,

 And saw what it had done, well I wished I was dead.
-Never knew there was things than dyin'.
+Never knew there was worse than dyin'.

-For I'll go no waltzing Matilda, all around the green bush far and free
+For I'll go no more Matilda, all around the green bush far and free

-To hump tent and pegs, a man both legs-no more waltzing Matilda for me.
+To hump tent and pegs, a man needs both legs-no more Matilda for me.

 So they the crippled, the wounded, the maimed, and they shipped us back home to Australia.

-And as our pulled into Circular Quay, I looked at the place where me legs used to be.
+And as our ship pulled into Quay, I looked at the place where me legs used to be.

-And thanked Christ there was waiting for me, to grieve, to mourn, and to pity.
+And thanked Christ was nobody waiting for me, to grieve, to mourn, and to pity.

-But nobody cheered, just stood and stared, then they turned all their faces away
+But nobody cheered, they just stood and stared, then they all their faces away

-And the young ask, what are they marching for?
+And the young people ask, what are marching for?
 And I ask myself the same question.

 But the plays Waltzing Matilda, and the old men still answer the call,

-Waltzing Matilda, Waltzing Matilda, who'll come Matilda with me?
+Waltzing Matilda, Waltzing Matilda, who'll come a-waltzing with me?

 And their ghosts may be heard as they march by that billabong, who'll a-waltzing Matilda with me?